tweedegolf/openadr-rs/README.md

 OpenADR is a protocol for automatic demand-response in electricity grids, like dynamic pricing or load shedding.

 ## Limitations
-This repository contains only only OpenADR 3.0, older versions are not supported.
+This repository contains only OpenADR 3.0, older versions are not supported.
 Currently, only the `/programs`, `/reports`, `/events` endpints are supported.
 Also no authentication is supported yet.